LivePersonInc/developer-center/pages/Documents/ConversationalAI/Third-PartyBots/bot-conversation-errors.md

 #### Description
 Parsing the response of the Medallia Adapter failed.
 #### Reasons
-In this case the Medallia Adapter sent some data we did not expect.
+The response Third-Party Bots retrieved from the Medallia adapter was not according to the specification.
 #### Solutions
-Contact the Medallia Adapter team and provide them the data of the conversation error.
+Please reach out to LP Support with the error details.